MerijnHendriks/merijnhendriks.github.io/assets/md/writingcleancode.md

 ### Brace style

-`Allman, 1 operation or scope denotion on each line`

 I use the allman brace style to have consistently 1 operation on each line, with clear distinction between scope.
 While it seems very attractive to have multiple operations and/or scope denotion on the same line, it's not as easy to debug with the human eye.
 To me this is perhaps the most important part, as we spend most of our time reading our own code after all.

 ### Indentation

-`4 spaces, tabs when programming and convert them to spaces when sharing the source.`

 I really prefer the 4 spaces in indentation size as it decently denotes scope without being exaggerated.
 With 2 spaces there isn't enough indentation for the eye to notice a clear difference.